comegrant/misc_doc/add_reviews_to_pbi.md

 ## Decision points

-- I propose that we use `reviews` as the name for an event in which an agreement adds a rating, a comment (optional) and any number of quick comments (optional) to a recipe. i.e: Have a `dim_recipes_reviews` table with data on ratings and comments.

 - We can have either 1 `dim_reviews` containing both comments & ratings.
 Or two separate tables.
 I like option 1 for the sake of keeping the schema simple.

 - Do we want to support anonymous comments?
 If so, we need to use the native `pim.dbo.recipes_rating.recipe_rating_id` instead of `concat(billing_agreement_id,recipe_id)`.